Did you know? In 22 U.S. states, a valid photo ID is required to vote.

 What is Giving Assistant?

-Nonprofits who partner with Giving Assistant can more easily reach their fundraising goals by earning these shopper donations.
+Nonprofits who partner with Giving Assistant can more easily reach their fundraising goals by receiving these shopper donations.

-Our browser extension makes charitable shopping easy: just download the button, then shop, save, and automate your cash back donations.
+Our browser extension makes giving easy.
+Simply download the button, shop, save, and automate your cash back donations.